-Cooperation partnerships are an Erasmus+ project format.
-They enable institutions in school education, vocational education and training, higher education, adult education, and extracurricular youth work to cooperate with partners from Europe.
-The partnerships foster the development of innovative approaches to education and the exchange of knowledge and experience in international networks.
-This benefits Switzerland’s educational landscape.
+Cooperation partnerships are one of the Erasmus+ project formats.
+They make it possible for institutions of school education, vocational training, Higher education, adult education and extracurricular youth work to cooperate with partner institutions from Europe.
+Knowledge and experiences are exchanged and innovative approaches to education are developed in international networks.
+This in turn also benefits the Swiss educational landscape.

-For School education, Vocational education and training, Higher education and Adult education:
+For School education, Vocational education and training, Higher education, Adult education and Youth Work:

 Movetia submission deadline: Estimated October 2022